 Turn off the taps.
-While brushing your teeth, shaving or just groping for a towel, keep good, clean water from disappearing down the drain.
+While brushing your teeth, shaving

+or just groping for a towel, keep good, clean water from disappearing down the drain.

 Catch this idea.
-While waiting for tap or shower water to warm up, capture it in a container for watering plants or for your pets.
+While waiting for tap or shower water to warm up, capture the cooler water in a container for watering plants.